 The International Sailing Federation (ISAF) has released a video with a "Self Rescue and Pack Down" guide for kiteboarding beginners.

-You'll easily learn how to get back to the beach and how to pack down your kite, both in shallow and deep water.
+You'll easily learn how to get back to the beach and pack down your kite in shallow and deep water.

 The self-rescue instructions will let you sail away to the shore using your kite and the available wind.